srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

     *   **Bury controversial asks in boring docs** – Need approval?
 Embed it in a routine update where it’s harder to nitpick.

+### **Create "Forced Dependencies"**

+Larger teams ignore small teams unless they _need_ something from them.
+So:

+*   **Own a critical piece of infrastructure, data, or approval** that bigger teams rely on.
+(Example: If you control the CI/CD pipeline, test environment, or customer feedback loop, they _have_ to engage.)

+*   **Become the bridge between two big teams** – If Team A and Team B don’t talk much, position yourself as the translator.
+They’ll default to you for coordination.

 ### **Trade Favors:**
 Offer to help larger teams with their pain points in exchange for their support on your priorities.